pengjoshua/mvp/_PRESS-RELEASE.md

 Finally, the app will use the google maps api to display a map with the walking route to that selected restaurant.

 Plan:
-Utilize general buildout of todo list code I've already written and modify it for food voting
+Utilize general buildout of todo list code I've partly put together and modify it for food voting

+Update:
+I watched and followed a tutorial series on building a simple todo list app with the MEAN stack on the 'Learn Coding Tutorials' (by Michael Cheng) YouTube channel.
+After building the todo list app, I thought about refactoring it to a food voting app but decided to leave the todo list app in it's finished state and try the Boggle project instead as it seemed to be a more interesting and fun idea.
+I've posted the todo list app in the folder, but I do not take credit for the original creation of the code.

+Capabilities:
+Add/Remove/Edit/Update todo entries
+connects with mongodb database and added entries persist when page refreshes

 .................................................................................................

-Boggle
+Boggle Easy Mode

 This app will generate an n x n board of random lowercase letters